 In 1980 the concept of post-graduate education underwent some development.
 The development led to the split of the postgraduate program into Doctoral Degree (S3) Programs and Master’s Degree (S2) Programs.
 Accordingly, State University of Malang opened Master’s Degree Program in Education (1980), Language Education (1980), and Biology Education (1981).
 In 1981 the Mathematics Education was opened in Surabaya as a credit accumulation activity, followed

-with the opening of the Chemistry Education , the Mathematics Education Program in Surabaya was established independently of the Post Graduate Program of State University of Malang.
+with the opening of the Chemistry Education in 1985, the Mathematics Education Program in Surabaya was established independently of the Post Graduate Program of State University of Malang.

 From the establishment of the Doctoral Program of State University of Malang in 1968 up to now, five faculty members of the English Department ha

 assumed the directorship: 1) Prof. Samsuri, 2) Dr. Zaini Machmoed, 3) Prof. E. Sadtono, 4) Prof. Soeseno Kartomihardjo, and 5) Prof. H. Ali Saukah.